allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 - It SHOULD BE generated from code as much as possible
 - It SHOULD USE a consistent format
 - It SHOULD BE useable from within the repository
-- It COULD HAVE an automatic process that converts teh content to a website based on [Read The Docs](https://readthedocs.com/), [Gitbook](https://www.gitbook.com/) or other suitable hosting system.
+- It COULD HAVE an automatic process that converts the content to a website based on [Read The Docs](https://readthedocs.com/), [Gitbook](https://www.gitbook.com/) or other suitable hosting systems.

 ## Decision